ananyaswadia/For-Loop-In-CPP/README.md

 <img width="653" height="500" alt="image" src="https://github.com/user-attachments/assets/499ff8ec-7ca2-4a03-86d7-d3f5df7f3da2" />

 ## Algorithms
+### Reversing A String
+1. Start

+2. Prompt the user to enter a PRN

+3. We ead the PRN as a string

+4. If the length of PRN is not 10:

+5. Display error message and end program

+6. Else: we first print the statemnt - “Reversed PRN:”

+7. Use loop- For each character from end to start:

+8. Print the character

+9. End
+### Floyd's Series
+1. Start

+2. Set n = 4 and num = 1

+3. For i from 1 to n: and For j from 1 to i: we Print num

+4.Increment num by 1

+5. Print a newline

+6. End
 ### Hourglass Pattern
-### Flyod's Series
 1. Start

-2. Input the number of rows (rows)
+2. Set h = 10 (height of the pattern)

+3. For upper half (inverted pyramid):

+4. Use loop- For i from 0 to (h + 1)/2 - 1: , and Print i spaces

+5. Print h - 2*i stars

+6. Print newline

+7. Lower half (upright pyramid):

-3. For i from rows down to 1 and For j from 1 to i: wePrint *
+8. Use loop- For i from (h - 1)/2 - 1 down to 0:, and Print i spaces

+9. Print h - 2*i stars

-4. Print a newline
+10. Print newline

-5. End
+11. End
 ### Password Authentication
 1. Start